 The Shareholders' Operations are exposed to market risk with respect to their FVIS investments.
-A 5% change in the net asset value of the funds, with all other variables held constant, would impact the Shareholders' Operations by SR 682 thousand.
+A 5% change in the fair value of FVIS investments, with all other variables held constant, would impact the Shareholders' Operations by SR 3.557 thousands (31 December 2013) SR 682 thousands).